Bell Mountain Ranch Tank, Pipeline and Well

 No road closures or water service disruptions are anticipated with these projects.
 Construction traffic may be noticeable but is restricted to a designated route.
 No construction parking is allowed outside of the construction sites.

 To maintain proper pressures within the community and that of adjacent communities, a new water tank is being built.
 It is located near the current tank and has been built into the hill for appropriate pressure considerations and also minimal visual impact.
-The project is on schedule for completion in July 2023.
+The project is tentatively scheduled for completion in spring 2024.

 A pipeline to connect Bell Mountain Ranch residents to the Castle Rock Water system is required.
-As of summer 2023, easements are currently being finalized.
-Construction is expected to begin in July 2023 with completion by the end of the year.
+In 2023 easements were obtained.
+The construction schedule is to be determined.

 A pump station delivers water from one zone to the next.
-This pump station, located in Crystal Valley Ranch is currently in construction and is scheduled for completion in September 2023.
+This pump station, located in Crystal Valley Ranch is currently in construction and scheduled for completion tentatively in spring 2024.